India and Japan plan more military drills to strengthen ties | Politics

 India and Japan plan more military drills to strengthen ties

-"The two ministers agreed that the early conduct of the inaugural fighter exercise will pave the way for much greater cooperation and inter-operability between the air forces of the two countries."
+"He invited Japanese industries to invest in India's defence corridors," India's defence ministry said in a statement, referring to Singh.
+"The two ministers agreed that the early conduct of the inaugural fighter exercise will pave the way for much greater cooperation and interoperability between the air forces of the two countries."
 India, like Japan, is bolstering its military to tackle what it sees as increased security threats, including from neighbouring China.
+In Japan, Prime Minister Fumio Kishida has promised a "substantial" defence spending increase.

 - Country: